approvals/ApprovalTests.cpp/BUILD-Windows.md

 * Tested with Visual Studio 2017
 * **Major limitation**: Debugging is not yet supported by CLion, when compiling with Visual Studio, as of CLion 2017.3.3

-### <a name='Update05062018'></a>Update 05/06/2018

-* Running CLion with cygwin as toolset
+### <a name='RunCLionwithcygwinastoolset'></a>Run CLion with cygwin as toolset

 * Code builds fine
+* Tests run fine
-	* Running the catch2 tests gives lots of
+* Running the catch2 tests gives lots of messages such as this, for any tests that use a Reporter to show differences.
     * `sh: c:\Program Files\Microsoft VS Code\Code.exe: command not found`
 * Looks like this is a known problem [cannot launch code from command line using Git Bash on Windows ](https://github.com/Microsoft/vscode/issues/1704)
-* Running code in Visual Studio 2017
-	* Code builds fine
-	* Tests run fine

----

-## <a name='ObtainingGoogleTestforWindowsoptional'></a>Obtaining Google Test for Windows (optional)

-In order to run the tests of this project's optional integration with the Google Test framework, you'll need a built copy of that framework itself.

-Here are some options:

-* build it from source - add to your project, or sub-project - see [google test's own instructions](https://github.com/google/googletest/tree/master/googletest)
-* download it via Conan - there's a starting point at [claremacrae/googletest-starter-project](https://github.com/claremacrae/googletest-starter-project)
-	* This will require making changes to your own `CMakeLists.txt` files
-* [Nuget package](https://www.nuget.org/packages/googletest/) - but it's not obvious how to use this inside CMake - see [Can't see how to configure CMake to find the Google Docs included in VS2017](https://github.com/MicrosoftDocs/visualstudio-docs/issues/580)
-	* This is probably the best approach if you are maintaining your own Solution file, rather than generating it with CMake.